 Yarn A - 2 x 100g/400m of John Arbon Textiles Knit By Numbers 4 ply in KBN 04 (195g of the 200g was used)

 Yarn B - 1 x 25g/100m mini skein of Knit by Numbers 4 ply in KBN 02 - you don’t have to use a mini skein for the hexagons, you could yarn substitute for scraps that you have at home as you only need 15g.

-Unblocked dimensions of 41cm at deepest part and 143cm for top edge of shawl.
-Blocked depth of 41cm and 160cm for top edge.
+Unblocked dimensions of 41cm at the deepest part and 143cm for the top edge of the shawl.
+Blocked depth of 41cm and 160cm for the top edge.

 Given that most people have a specific preference for either top-down or bottom-up shawls, I have created this one to suit both methods.
 Instructions are given for both within this pattern.